dwarvesf/WeAreHiring/additional-info/activities.md

 # Team Activities

-We know that 'Life is not just about work', we usually spend time together to go around and enjoy the Work-Life balance.
+We know that **Life is not just about work**, we usually spend time together to go around and enjoy the Work-Life balance.

 ### Board games and card games